hoorangyee/LRAGE/README.md

 - **Pre-compiled indexes for the legal domain**: Comes with pre-generated BM25 indices and embeddings for Pile-of-law, reducing the setup effort for researchers.

-- (In progress)**LLM-as-a-Judge**: A feature where LLMs are used to evaluate the quality of LLM responses on an instance-by-instance basis, using customizable rubrics within the RAG setting.
+- **LLM-as-a-Judge**: A feature where LLMs are used to evaluate the quality of LLM responses on an instance-by-instance basis, using customizable rubrics within the RAG setting.

 - (In progress)**Graphical User Interface**: A GUI demo for intuitive usage, making the tool accessible even for those who are not deeply familiar with command-line interfaces.